Antivirus software – it’s your digital armor, but how much do you really know about it?

 Truth: This conspiracy theory, while persistent, has no credible evidence to support it.
 Reputable antivirus companies are dedicated to protecting users from genuine threats created by cybercriminals.

-Creating malware to drive sales would be not only unethical but also illegal and potentially devastating for a company’s reputation if discovered.
+Creating malware to drive sales would be unethical, illegal, and potentially devastating for a company’s reputation if discovered.
 The cybersecurity industry operates on trust, and any breach of that trust would likely result in irreparable damage to a company’s business.

-Moreover, there’s simply no need for antivirus companies to create threats.
+Moreover, antivirus companies like McAfee need not create threats.
 Cybercriminals are unfortunately all too real and prolific, providing more than enough work for security researchers and antivirus developers.

 Tips for choosing and using antivirus effectively

-- Select a reputable solution: Choose an antivirus from a well-known, trusted company with a track record of reliability and regular updates.
+- Select a reputable solution: Choose an antivirus from a well-known, trusted company like Norton and TotalAV which has a track record of reliability and regular updates.
 Check out our article listing the best antivirus providers for some quality options.Â

 - Ensure compatibility: Verify the software is compatible with your operating system and meets your device specifications.